Best Pierogi Dough [No Eggs, Vegan]

 Instructions

-• Boil a pot of water.
+• Boil Water: Boil a pot of water.

-• Sift flour into a large bowl.
+• Sift Flour: Sift flour into a large bowl.

-• Add salt and mix.
+• Add Salt: Add salt and mix.

-• Add oil and boiled water.
+• Wet Ingredients: Add oil and boiled water.

-• Mix the ingredients by stirring with a spoon.
+• Mix Ingredients: Mix the ingredients by stirring with a spoon.
 Be careful not to burn yourself.
 Once there is no visible water in the bowl, use your hands to knead the dough until it is a homogeneous ball.

-• Wrap and rest.
-Wrap the dough ball tightly in plastic wrap and let it rest for about 30 minutes before continuing.
+• Wrap and Rest: Wrap the dough ball tightly in plastic wrap and let it rest for about 30 minutes before continuing.

-• Make pierogi.
-Once the wait is over, the dough is ready for rolling and making pierogi.
+• Make Pierogi: Once the wait is over, the dough is ready for rolling and making pierogi.

 Notes